6 February 1934 crisis: The riots

 On the night of 6 February, the leagues, which had gathered in different places in Paris, all converged on Place de la Concorde, located in front of the Bourbon Palace, but on the other side of the river Seine.
 The police and guards managed to defend the strategic bridge of the Concorde, despite being the target of all sorts of projectiles.
 Some rioters were armed, and the police fired on the crowd.
 Disturbances lasted until 2:30 AM.
-16 people were killed and 2,000 injured, most of them members of the Action Française.
+Seventeen people were killed and 2,000 injured, most of them members of the Action Française.

-Far-rightist organisations had the most important role in the riots; most of the UNC veterans avoided the Place de la Concorde, creating some incidents near the Elysée palace, the president's residence.
+Far-rightist organisations had the most important role in the riots; most of the UNC veterans avoided the Place de la Concorde, creating some incidents near the Elysée Palace, the president's residence.
 However, Communists belonging to the rival leftist veterans' organization ARAC may have been involved; one public notice afterward condemned the governing centre-left coalition (known as the Cartel des gauches) for having shot unarmed veterans who shouted "Down with the thieves, long live France!".

 While on the right side of the Seine (north, on the Place de la Concorde), the policemen's charges contained the rioters with difficulty, the Croix-de-feu had chosen to demonstrate in the south.
 The Palais Bourbon, the building used by the National Assembly, is much more difficult to defend on this side, but the Croix-de-feu limited themselves to surrounding the building without any major incident before dispersing.
 Because of this attitude, they earned the pejorative nickname of Froides Queues in the far-rightist press.
 Contrary to the other leagues which were intent on abolishing the Republic, it thus seemed that Colonel de la Rocque finally decided to respect the legality of the republican (unlike the Action Française) and parliamentary (unlike the Jeunesses Patriotes) regime.

 In the National Assembly, the rightists attempted to take advantage of the riots to cause the Cartel des gauches government to resign.
 The leftists, however, rallied around president of the Council Édouard Daladier.
-The session was ended after blows were exchanged between left and right-wing deputies.
+The session was ended after left and right-wing deputies exchanged blows.